First-Timers Guide to Sonoma Wine Country

 The Alexander Valley Wine Region

 You’ll want to get a peek at Alexander Valley, which is one of the most beautiful spots — of many, many breathtaking places — in Sonoma County.
-Travel a short bit through Healdsburg up to the hillside area, for a visit to Jordan Vineyard & Winery, and your 10 a.m., by-appointment library tasting.
+Drive through Healdsburg north, and veer off into the Alexander Valley for a visit to Jordan Vineyard & Winery, and your 10 a.m., by-appointment library tasting.

 Hollywood's Famous ...
 Winery?